-- A labeled bag or backpack to be stored at school containing a complete change of clothes. - A pair of indoor, running shoes for your child that remains at the school These shoes should be non-lacing for Grade 2 and under and have solid, non-marking soles (no slippers).
-In line with our dress guidelines, student shoes should not pose a distraction from the learning environment for your child or the other children ie: lighting up, or portraying media characters.
+• A labeled bag or backpack to be stored at school containing a complete change of clothes.

+• A pair of indoor, running shoes for your child that remains at the school (Note: These shoes should be non-lacing for Kindergarten-Grade 2 and be in line with our Dress Guidelines)

-In addition to these items, your Class teacher may request that you provide specific items for your child.
+In addition to these items, your Class Teacher may request that you provide specific items for your child.

 Please label all items with a permanent marker or tags including all outdoor clothing, shoes, backpacks, lunch kits, and containers.
 A great way to do this is to order labels from our fundraiser through Mabel's Labels.
 They have packages just for school that include clothing, shoes, and container labels.
-Orders can be placed online at the following link: www.wise.mabel's labels.com.
-Please select our school name during your order.
+Orders can be placed online at the following link: https://mabelslabels.ca/fundraising/support Please select our school name during your order.
 Labels are sent directly to your home.

 Lost and found areas are located in the school hallway.
-Please check them regularly to retrieve your family's missing items.
-Periodically, clothes and found items will be laid out for parents to look through, posted on WISE Parent Facebook, and a reminder out by email, after which the bins will be emptied and donated to charity.
+Please check them regularly to retrieve missing items.
+Periodically, clothes and found items will be laid out for parents to look through, posted on WISE Parent Facebook, and sent via email, after which the bins will be emptied and donated to charity.